factor/factor/README.txt

   DEBUG=1

 The former allows optimization flags to be specified, for example "-march=pentium4 -ffast-math -O3".
-Optimization flags can make a *huge* difference in Factor's performance, so willing hackers should experiment.
+Nowadays most of the hard work is done by Factor compiled code, so optimizing the runtime is not that important.
+Usually the defaults are fine.

 The DEBUG flag disables optimization and builds an executable with debug symbols.
 This is probably only of interest to people intending to